What parents need to know

 Is it any good?

-Violence is the other sticking point, although this is probably less upsetting to parents than the sexiness since it's pretty fantasized (mostly energy balls and magical powers), and blood is minimal.
+Violence is the other sticking point, although it's pretty fantasized (mostly energy balls and magical powers), and blood is minimal.
 On the upside, though, if your tweens do tune in, they'll be treated to an imaginative story with bold, take-charge heroines who find strength in cooperation, creativity, and a thoughtful approach to solving problems.

 Families can talk about body image.
 What do you think of the way the characters' bodies are drawn?
 How does what you see on TV and in movies influence your impression of what's attractive?